rust-lang/rust/src/doc/tarpl/repr-rust.md

 And indeed this is approximately how it would be laid out in general (modulo the size and position of `tag`).
-However there are several cases where such a representation is ineffiecient.
+However there are several cases where such a representation is inefficient.
 The classic case of this is Rust's "null pointer optimization".
 Given a pointer that is known to not be null (e.g. `&u32`), an enum can *store* a discriminant bit *inside* the pointer by using null as a special value.
 The net result is that